chrislim2888/IP2Location-PHP-Module/README.md

 An outdated BIN database was provided in the databases folder for your testing.
 You are recommended to visit the above links to download the latest BIN database.

+## IPv4 BIN vs IPv6 BIN
+* Use the IPv4 BIN file if you just need to query IPv4 addresses.
+* Use the IPv6 BIN file if you need to query BOTH IPv4 and IPv6 addresses.

 ## OTHER FRAMEWORK LIBRARY
 Below are the list of other framework library that you can install and use right away.
 * [IP2Location Laravel](https://github.com/ip2location/ip2location-laravel)